The Survivalist’s Guide to a Family-Friendly New Year’s Eve

 Every year, families make grand resolutions: “We will eat more kale!” or “We will limit screen time!”

 In 2026, let’s be realistic.
-A successful family resolution is something like: “I resolve to find the other matching sock before the end of January” or “I resolve to stop pretending I can’t hear the dishwasher beeping.”
+Consider a family resolution like this: “I resolve to find the other matching sock before the end of January.”
+Another example is: “I resolve to stop pretending I can’t hear the dishwasher beeping.”
 If you can achieve one of these, you aren’t just a parent; you’re a hero.

 The Morning After

 On January 1st, you will wake up to a house covered in silver tinsel and a lingering sense of accomplishment.
 You survived.
-The kids are still alive, the neighbors haven’t called the police about the “Noon Year” noise, and you have 364 days until you have to do it all over again.
+The kids are still alive.
+The neighbors haven’t called the police about the “Noon Year” noise.
+You have 364 days until you have to do it all over again.